-Learning Disabilities (326 58) Class attendance 1 Research Practical training 2.9.
+Learning Disabilities (326) 58) Class attendance 1 Research Practical training 2.9.
 Screening student work (name the Experimental work Report Exercises 1 proportion of ECTS credits for each activity so that the total number of ECTS credits is equal to the ECTS Essay Seminar essay 1 (other) value of the course) Tests Oral exam 1 (other) Written exam Project (other) 2.10.
-Grading and evaluating student work in class and at the final exam - cipation (personal and gro on and facts but also to ela - ires, seminars and exercis es.
-In final exam it Title Number of copies in the library Availability via other media Hallahan, Lloyd, Kauffman, Weiss, Martinez (2005.): Learning disabilities foundations, characteristics and effective teaching, Pearsons.
+Grading and evaluating student work in class and at the final exam Students will be evaluated is important not only to = ures, seminars and exercis es.
+In final exam Title Number of copies in the library Availability via other media Hallahan, Lloyd, Kauffman, Weiss, Martinez (2005.): Learning disabilities foundations, characteristics and effective teaching, Pearsons.
 Bender W.N.
 (2004.)
-Lea strategies, Pearson arning disabi ilities, characteris tics, identification and tea ching 2.11.
-Required literature (available in the library and via other media) - n oblika podrške edukacijs društvo, godina 10, broj 1/ ilbrary and via other media; Wagner Jakab, A. (2008) rehabilitacijska istraživa - n odnosa u interakciji, Hrva itska revija za • Neke značajke odnosa sest abilitacijska istraživanja, V Cvitković, D., (2010.): An disertacija, Edukacijsko- • od djece s teškoćama učer čilište u Zagrebu nja, doktorska
+Lea strategies, Pearson arning disab ilities, characteris tics, identification an d teaching 2.11.
+Required literature (available in the library and via other media) Igrić, Lj.
+Kobetić, D., Lisa uključivanju učenika s p - = • iibiaiy ana va salei iileala, Wagner Jakab, A. (2008 rehabilitacijska istraživa - n odnosa u interakciji, Hrvatska revija za Wagner Jakab, A., Cvitk osoba s posebnim potro 87. - • Cvitković, D., (2010.): Ar disertacija, Edukacijsko - • učenja, doktorska

-Le Learning Disabilities (32658) 2.12.
+Learning Disabilities (32658) 2.12.
 Optional literature (at the time of submission of study programme proposal) Čudina-Obradović, M. (1995.): Igrom do čitanja, Školska knjiga, Zagreb.
+2.13.
 Quality assurance methods that ensure the acquisition of exit competences 2.14.
 Other (as the proposer wishes to add)

-Assessment of Persons with Visual Impairment (131038) 1.
+A Assessment of Persons with Visual Impairment (131038) 1.
+GE 1.
 GENERAL INFORMATION 1.1.
 Course teacher Assoc.
 Prof. Sonja Alimović, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 2 nd / 3 rd (winter) 1.2.
 Name of the course Assessment of Persons with Visual Impairments 1.7.
 Credits (ECTS) 3 1.3.
 Associate teachers 1.8.
 Type of instruction (number of hours L + E + S + e-learning) 30+15+0 1.4.
 Study programme (undergraduate, graduate, integrated) Undergraduate study programme Rehabilitation 1.9.
 Expected enrolment in the course 10 1.5.
 Status of the course Mandatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 1 2.
-COURSE DESCRIPTION 2.1.
-Course objectives To educate students about the main metho ds, techniques and instruments used in the assessment of the visually impaired.
+CC DURSE DESCRIPTION 2.1.
+Course objectives To educate students about the main metho ds, tec hniques and instruments used in the assessment of the visually impaired.
 2.2.
-Course enrolment requirements and entry competences required for the course 2.3.
-Learning outcomes at the level of the programme to which the course contributes Explain millstones of typical development of children Identify developmental discrepancies Identify the needs of children with disabilities for support according to education and rehabilitation assessment Apply education and rehabilitation procedures aimed at improving the overall development and functioning of children and persons with disabilities (all types and degrees of illness, injury and disorders; all levels of functioning and all age groups) within the individual (developmental) areas
+Course enrolment requirements and entry competences required for the course Learning outcomes at the level of the programme to which the course contributes Explain millstones of typical development of children Identify developmental discrepancies Identify the needs of children with disabilities for support according to education and rehabilitation assessment Apply education and rehabilitation procedures aimed at improving the overall development and functioning of children and persons with disabilities (all types and degrees of illness, injury and disorders; all levels of functioning and all age groups) within the individual (developmental) areas